comet-dev/CometJS/README.md

 - All the binaries you need in one place.

 ## Downloads
-On the contrary, [npm install](https://www.npmjs.com/package/CometJS) CometJS and get started.
+[Npm install](https://www.npmjs.com/package/CometJS) CometJS and get started.
 In addition, when you install CometJS, be sure you also install it's [cli](https://github.com/comet-dev/cli) as well.
 ```sh
 # npm install Comet locally or globally to your PATH
 npm install comet